NewsLocal NewsMissouriKansas City

 Mark Proet – River Market Neighbor

-"That should have been a long, long time coming too," Mark Proet, a river market neighbor said.
+"That should have been a long, long time coming, too," said Mark Proet, who lives in the River Market.

 Now that the brush has been cleared, some of Kansas City's original foundations have been uncovered.
 If you look down as you walk across the bridge — right toward the end — you can see them.

-Kansas City first formed along the riverfront, and in the areas where brush has been cleared, you might catch a glimpse of what look like limestone foundations.
+Kansas City first formed along the riverfront, and in the areas where brush has been cleared, you might catch a glimpse of what looks like limestone foundations.

 When I go out to cover stories along the river, I hear all the time about how people in the River Market and riverfront lament the loss of green space to new development, but this could eventually become that new green space they've been longing for.